 - Faculty of Engineering Science

 Paul Dalby is a Professor in Biochemical Engineering and Biotechnology at University College London, where he has been a principle investigator since April 2000.
-His protein engineering research has a distinctly bioprocess flavour which aims to address key challenges in rapid industrial process development using a combination of novel automated microscale and microfluidic methods, as well as employing directed evolution and bioinformatics to improve biocatalytic enzymes under biotransformation process conditions.
+His protein engineering research aims to address key challenges in understanding protein formulation and aggregation, as well as to generate novel enzyme biocatalysts.

 He graduated with a Natural Sciences degree from the University of Cambridge and received his PhD in 1998, also from the University of Cambridge, for work on protein engineering and protein folding under the guidance of Sir Prof Alan Fersht.
-He then undertook a Postdoctoral research fellowship at the University of Paul Dalby leads research at UCL on the application of protein engineering and biophysics in the fields of biocatalysis and biopharmaceutical manufacturing.
+He then undertook a Postdoctoral research fellowship at the University of Philadelphia, with Bill DeGrado.
+Paul Dalby leads research at UCL on the application of protein engineering and biophysics in the fields of biocatalysis and biopharmaceutical manufacturing and formulation.

-A major focus of Paul's work is to establish new biophysical techniques and use them alongside existing ones to characterise the protein structure events which affect protein stability, aggregation and response to formulation additives during liquid storage, freeze-drying, and protein refolding.
-He collaborates extensively with Dr Paul Matejtschuk (NIBSC), and Prof Stephen Perkins (UCL) to achieve these aims.
+A major focus of Paul's work is to elucidate aggregation mechanisms in therapeutic protein formulations, in both the liquid and freeze-dried states.
+He has established automated techniques to formulate proteins, and to evaluate their stability in response to excipients, both conformationally, and kinetically.
+He also collaborates extensively with Dr Paul Matejtschuk (NIBSC), and Prof Stephen Perkins (UCL) to achieve these aims.
 He is also Co-Director of the EPSRC Centre for Innovative Manufacturing in Emergent Macromolecular Therapies, which in partnership with nearly 30 UK companies, aims to establish rapid evaluation tools for protein candidate behaviour during manufacturing.
 He has developed novel microplate-based screening techniques for protein stability, protein refolding, and enzyme activity that will enable the rapid design of enhanced bioprocesses, formulations and delivery of therapeutic proteins.
 In recent BBSRC (BRIC) supported research, in collaboration with the London Centre for Nanotechnology, he established these techniques within an even more high-throughput and less sample intensive microfluidic device, which also enabled optical heating to be coupled to optical interrogation of label-free samples.
-More recent BBSRC (BRIC) funding will develop this technology further.
-Paul has also collaborated with Dirk Werling at the Royal Veterinary College, Hatfield UK to develop novel protein conjugate vaccines for animal diseases.
+Current BBSRC (BRIC) funding is developing this technology further.

 Funding for the above research has come from the UK BBSRC, EPSRC, the TSB Technology Programme and a range of company collaborators.